Lehmanator/nix-configs/README.md

 - Secure Boot on everything via `lanzaboote`.
 - Ephemeral configs via `impermanence`.
 - Custom NixOS installer with:

-  - `experimental-features` enabled by default: `nix-command`, `flakes`, `repl-flake`, `recursive-nix`, `ca-derivations`.
+  - `experimental-features` enabled by default:

+    - `nix-command`
+    - `flakes`
+    - `repl-flake`
+    - `recursive-nix`
+    - `ca-derivations`

+  - Disko pre-loaded.

-  - Disko pre-loaded. devShell to select from `diskoConfigurations` & format disks before install.
+    - `devShell` to select from `diskoConfigurations` & format disks before install.

   - Ready for full-disk-encryption & secure boot with resume from hibernate out of the box.

 ### Configuration Types